 One of the best ways to remedy this is to use the flash.
 Given that your subject is within the range of the flash, it will work as a fill light, lifting the shadows and giving you a more balanced picture.

-Getting very close to the subject or using the zoom to make the subject fill the viewfinder, will often give you a very impactful result.
+Getting very close to the subject or using the zoom to make the subject fill the viewfinder will often give you an impactful result.
 By doing this, you eliminate all background distractions and display the subject from a different perspective than what we’re used to.

-If you want the subject to really pop from the background, you can either zoom in on the subject as much as possible and/or decrease your blender as much as possible.
+If you want the subject to really pop from the background, you can either zoom in on the subject as much as possible and/or widen your aperture as much as possible.
 This will give you a nice, defocused background.